onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-3/README.md

               readOnly: true

 After starting a deployment, one can inspect the installed stage libs in the deployed SDCs.
-For example here are Pods for two instances of SDC:
+For example, here are Pods for two instances of SDC:

     $ kubectl get pods | grep sdc
     sdc-69bd8dcc78-x2bs2             1/1     Running   0          17m
     sdc-69bd8dcc78-z9wtj             1/1     Running   0          17m

-Run an <code>exec</code> command in the container to see the installed stage-libs:
+Run an <code>exec</code> command in the container to see the installed stage-libs (including Enterprise stage libs):

-    $ % kubectl exec -it sdc-69bd8dcc78-x2bs2 -- bash -c "ls /opt/streamsets-*/streamsets-libs"
+    $ kubectl exec -it sdc-69bd8dcc78-x2bs2 -- bash -c "ls /opt/streamsets-*/streamsets-libs"
     streamsets-datacollector-aws-lib
     streamsets-datacollector-basic-lib
     streamsets-datacollector-bigtable-lib